sergeluca/Power-Platform-BPM-Toolkit/README.md

 ### Is the BPM Toolkit used by real companies ?

-yes, several multinational companies are using the BPM Toolkit in preview mode for automating their HR business process.
+yes, several multinational companies are using the BPM Toolkit for automating their HR business process.
 They are currently testing the tool.

 Doctor Flow aka "Serge Luca"